dotnet/project-system/docs/build-acceleration.md

 ### Validate builds are accelerated

-If build acceleration cannot be enabled for any of the reasons given below, builds continue to work as before but will be slower.
+If build acceleration cannot be enabled for any of the reasons given below, builds continue to work as before.

 The following prerequisites exist for build acceleration: